seatable/seatable-admin-docs/docs/upgrade/migrate-seatable-release.md

 ### 3. Get parameters password from current docker-compose.yml

-Open up your current docker-compose.yml with the editor of your choice and note down these two values:
+Open up your current docker-compose.yml with the editor of your choice and note down these three values:

 - MYSQL_ROOT_PASSWORD
+- SEATABLE_SERVER_HOSTNAME
 - TIME_ZONE

 Rename docker-compose.yml to docker-compose.old to prevent that it is used any longer.
 The command is